sujoyduttajad/GetWeather-App/README.md

 # Future Scope

 In future I'm planning to use Google maps to get the local timezone, precipitation prediction and some more information to be added.
-A much more interactive UI is also being updated.
+A much more interactive UI is also being planned.

 # To see the live demo of the app

 please visit the following - [https://stupefied-goodall-28909e.netlify.app](https://stupefied-goodall-28909e.netlify.app)

+# Resources

 Weather Icon List-
 [Weather Icon List](https://openweathermap.org/weather-conditions#Icon-list)